-Vinsanity was spreading like a wildfire after Vince Carter’s spectacular rookie season – which was only 50 games because of the NBA lock-out.
+Vinsanity was spreading like a wildfire after Vince Carter’s spectacular rookie season — which was only 50 games because of the NBA lock-out.
 Not since Shaq entered the league in 1992, did we have a first year player dominate the nightly highlights shows with so many memorable dunks.
-Shaq’s most memorable dunks in 92 involved him taking the rim down to the ground and Vince’s most memorable dunks involved him getting up way, way, above the rim.
+But Shaq’s most memorable dunks in 92 involved him going through defenders and taking the rim down to the ground, while Vince’s most memorable dunks involved him getting up way, way, above his defenders and the rim.

 During the summer of 1999, Vinsanity hit New York the same day a severe thunderstorm did.
 A storm so bad that the EBC had to move it’s Rucker Park game indoors to the Gauchos Gym.
-Standing in the rain to go into a gym that’s over 100 degrees with 2,000 other people doesn’t sound that appealing, but you wont find a person in that crowd that day who will say they regret going.
+Standing in the rain to go into a gym that’s over 100 degrees with 2,000 other people doesn’t sound that appealing, but you wouldn’t have found a person in the crowd that day who would have said they regret going.

 Alejandro Danois of Triangle Offense posted an article about this famous day in Rucker history called “Rucker Park Diaries: Vince Carter’s Rain Delayed Debut.”